-I have spent a number of years going to customer sites to teach them how to create dashboards.
-I have been asked many times how to build a great dashboard and how to determine the dashboard metrics to show.
-I can tell someone to point here, do this and change that color on a dashboard, but the color and the artistic aesthetics are not what make a great dashboard.
-What makes a great dashboard is the data that is contained within.
+I have spent a number of years going to customer on-sites and training them on how to create dashboards.
+Throughout these training, I have been asked many times about how they can determine the right metrics (aka KPIs) and how they can build successful dashboards.
+A person can easily change a color or a chart type on a dashboard, but the artistic aesthetics are not what make a successful dashboard – although, it may be more pleasing to the eye.
+But what makes a great dashboard is the data that’s contained within.

 Are you displaying the right dashboard KPIs?